 One aspect that is often overlooked in these discussions is access.

 The idea of choosing the “best” method assumes that all options are equally available.
-In reality, this is rarely the case.
+In reality, this is not always the case.
 Many students rely on a single device, typically a laptop, and use it for all of their work.
-Others may rely entirely on handwritten notes because they do not have access to a suitable digital alternative.
+Others may rely entirely on handwritten notes because they don’t have access to a suitable digital alternative.

 Hybrid note-taking, while often presented as an ideal solution, requires specific hardware such as a tablet and stylus.
-These tools can be effective, but they come at a cost that is not always justifiable, particularly if note-taking is their primary use.
+Although these tools can be effective, they come at a cost that is not always justifiable.

 There is also a growing tendency to frame note-taking through a consumer lens, where effectiveness is tied to specific tools or recommended setups.
 This shifts the focus away from the learning process itself and towards the tools being used.

 Even when these devices are available, longevity becomes a factor.
-Older hardware can still perform adequately, but limitations such as battery life can affect usability.
-Upgrading is not always a priority when the existing setup remains sufficient, especially for students balancing other expenses.
+Older hardware can still perform adequately, but limitations such as battery life and software updates can affect usability.
+Upgrading is not always a priority when the existing setup remains sufficient, especially for students who are balancing other expenses.

 Subject Matters